MischaU8/yumyum/exercises/modeling-exercise-29_1zjwDUCSJm8.md

-create a circle curve and extrude it through the solid to create holes adjust the height of the back wall to your liking add Phillips to all edges and you're good to go
+create a circle curve and extrude it through the solid to create holes adjust the height of the back wall to your liking add fillets to all edges and you're good to go